Sydius/websocket-relay/README.md

 - **listen.ip**: IP address to bind the WebSocket server
 - **listen.port**: Port for the WebSocket server
-- **listen.allowed_proxy_ips** (optional): List of IP addresses or CIDR ranges that are allowed to connect as reverse proxy.
+- **listen.allowed_proxy_ips** (optional): List of IP addresses or CIDR ranges that are allowed to connect as reverse proxies.
 If not specified, all IPs are allowed.
 - **listen.tls** (optional): TLS configuration for secure WebSocket connections (wss://)